 Our resources are created for following areas:

-Crossing Borders Education’s Curriculum Program responds to the following trends at educational institutions:
+Crossing Borders Education’s resources support to respond to the following trends at educational institutions:

 - Many educators are asking for a stronger focus on diversity learning and intercultural skills in order to harness the potential and tackle the challenges of international classrooms and diverse campuses.

-- Higher educational institutions mostly acknowledge the necessity of an international focus in their mission statements, yet many still have a long way to go in delivering on that objective in the curriculum.
+- Higher educational institutions often acknowledge the necessity of internationalization and diversity focuses in their mission statements, yet many are lacking resources to deliver on those objectives in the curriculum.

-- Our current world situation puts an imperative on higher educational institutions to equip students for the diverse and complex societies they will live and work in.
+- Our current world situation puts an imperative on higher educational institutions to equip students for the diverse and complex societies and world they will live and work in.

-The Curriculum Program is designed to serve American and European institutions in reaching the following objectives:
+The CBE resources are designed to serve American and European institutions in reaching the following objectives:

 - To support constructive intercultural and interracial communication on campus.